 Do Not Speak With Other Parties About Your Case

 It’s important not to speak to any of the other parties involved in your case, as they might use what you tell them against you.
 You should avoid contacting the healthcare facility that harmed you once you have gathered any necessary documents, and found another healthcare facility.

 Be mindful about what you post on social media also, as a member of the opposing party could use your profile to your disadvantage.
 If the defendant’s insurance company gets in touch with you, refer them to your lawyer, and do not answer any questions from them about the case.

-An Attorney Can Help With Your Medical Malpractice Case
+A Medical Malpractice Attorney Can Help With Your Lawsuit

 Once you’ve hired your attorney, be sure to provide them with your medical records, journal entries, receipts, and any other important documentation that could benefit your case.
 Tell your attorney all the details of your case.
 Your attorney will handle all the legal aspects of your case for you and should update you with their findings.
 Don’t hesitate to reach out to your attorney if you have any questions or remember any important details about your situation.

 Get in Touch With the Fitch Law Firm LLC Today!